Regularly checking potential trouble areas around your pipes and connections can help prevent leaks from occurring.

 Refrigerators

-If water is pooling around your refrigerator, the water line connection to the ice maker is a likely culprit.
-Either the connections need to be tightened, or the water line needs to be replaced.
+Another hotspot for water damage is your refrigerator's water line leading to the ice maker.
+If you see water pooling around your refrigerator, it's possible that the connections need to be tightened, or the ice maker water line needs to be replaced.

 Dishwashers

-A wet kitchen floor may also be caused by a leaky dishwasher.
-Remove the kick plate and look for signs of a leak.
-Then, check around the gaskets, too.
-You can also test the seal by shutting a piece of paper in the door; if it slides out easily, it's time to replace the seal.
+A leaky dishwasher can also lead to damage in your kitchen.
+If your dishwasher has a kick plate, remove it and check there first for a leak.
+Then, check around your dishwasher's gaskets.
+Finally, test the seal by shutting a piece of paper in the door and trying to pull it out; if the paper slides out easily, you'll know it's time to replace the seal.

 Washing Machines

-A faulty washing machine can cause major damage in a hurry—a broken hose can discharge up to five hundred gallons of water an hour!
+A broken washing machine hose can discharge up to five hundred gallons of water an hour—that's some major damage in a short amount of time!

 Water Heaters

-Water heaters should be flushed yearly to control sediment buildup that can clog water lines.
-Follow the manufacturer's instructions to drain and flush the tank properly.
+Sediment buildup in your water heater can clog water lines.
+Flush your water heater yearly using the manufacturer's instructions to drain and flush the tank.

 Sinks, Tubs, and Toilets